-Our Acting Workshops will be back again this spring allowing new and veteran young actors the chance to study and learn the acting craft!
+Our Acting Workshops will be back again this fall allowing new and veteran young actors the chance to study and learn the acting craft!
 Each class becomes more nuanced as the students get older, allowing age-appropriate material to be covered.
 Each workshop is 55 minutes and is taught by Woodland Opera House veteran actor and drama teacher, Karen Fox.
 These workshops are recommended to be repeated and are not to be missed if one wants to become a better, stronger performer.

 THESE CLASSES ARE HELD AT THE WOODLAND OPERA HOUSE THEATRE – 340 2nd Street.

 Workshop Length: 8 weeks – September 26th through November 14th.
 Tuition: $150